fricas/fricas/src/doc/sphinx/source/install.rst

    cd $FDIR
    tar xjf fricas-x.y.z.amd64.tar.bz2

-If before running ``tar`` you change to root directory and do this command as root, then you will get ready to run FriCAS in ``/usr/local`` subtree of filesystem.
-This put FriCAS files in the same places as running ``install`` after build from source using default settings.
+If before running ``tar`` you change to the root directory and do this command as ``root``, then you will get ready to run FriCAS in the ``/usr/local`` subtree of the filesystem.
+This puts FriCAS files in the same places as running ``install`` after build from source using default settings.

 Alternatively, you can put FriCAS files anywhere in your file system,